thaychansy/vba/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow the steps in the Installation and Usage section.